Get Rid of Ants in Your Home

 If ants cannot be terminated with conventional baits, the next step is getting rid of their nests manually.
 If it's carpenter ants you're dealing with, then it's important for you to wipe them out ASAP, as this type of ant can do critical structural damage to your house.

-- 1Nest hunting requires a lot of patience, time and some detective work.Ants typically prefer damp areas - this could be flooring and framing that is soft and spongy due to roof leaks and plumbing.
+- 1Nest hunting requires a lot of patience, time and some detective work.Ants typically prefer damp areas - this could be flooring and framing that is soft and spongy due to roof leaks and plumbing issues.

-- 2Begin by looking for areas which have potential water damages.Bathrooms, attics and exterior walls are prime candidates for this task.
+- 2Begin by looking for areas with potential water damages.Bathrooms, attics and exterior walls are prime candidates.
 Simply cut small holes in water-damaged walls to track nests.
-Don't worry about the holes, as you will be repairing them afterward anyway.
+Don't worry about the holes, as you will be repairing them afterward.

 - 3After you locate the nest, spray it liberally with an insecticide that contains permethrin, bifenthrin or deltamethrin - just look at the label.Remember to fix water leaks and replace any damaged wood.
 If it comes to the point where you can't find the nest, hire an exterminator.
 Yes it can be expensive, but they know what to do and can remove those antsy woes of yours in no time.